se4ai/se4ai.github.io/index.md

  together to achieve a variety of goals.
 The good thing about that is that as our tools offer us more choices, they also offer us more ethical choices.
+So we suggest to you that when you start a new AI project:

+- Your  first question should **not** be  be  "what data miners should I apply to this data?".
+- Rather, it should be  "what are the ethical requirements of this development?
+And how can we best support those requirements?".